scholarslab/gitpractice/Praxis2018.md

 ## What song has gotten stuck in your head recently?
 Catherine: "Elephant Gun" by Beirut.
 Those trumpets are so catchy!!!
-Cho: "Hill" by Jonathan Lee.
+Cho: 500 Miles, The Brothers Four.

 ## Who is your favorite TV show character?
 Cho: Sheldon Cooper (The Big Bang theory)